Something about Camellias

 - Moisture: Camellias do not tolerate wet feet; it’s essential that you site them in an area with well-drained soil.

-- Light: In general, camellias grow and bloom better in partial shade (morning sun and dappled afternoon shade are ideal conditions) with shelter from hot afternoon sun.
+- Light: In general, camellias grow and bloom better in partial shade (early morning sun is ideal) with shelter from hot afternoon sun.
 This is especially true for young plants, which thrive under the shade of tall trees or when grown on the north side of a house.
 As they grow larger and their thick canopy of leaves shades and cools their roots, they gradually will accept more sun.
 Shade provided in winter helps reduce cold damage for camellias growing in zones 6 and 7.

 Timing is critical when planting camellias.
 Gardeners in warm areas (zones 8-10) can plant in the fall, winter, or spring.
 In zones 6 and 7 spring is a